Residual equidistribution of modular symbols and cohomology classes for quotients of hyperbolic $n$-space

 \section{Abstract}

-We provide a simple automorphic method using Eisenstein series to study the equidistribution of modular symbols modulo primes, which we apply to prove an average version of a conjecture of Mazur and Rubin.
+We provide a new and simple automorphic method using Eisenstein series to study the equidistribution of modular symbols modulo primes, which we apply to prove an average version of a conjecture of Mazur and Rubin.
 More precisely, we prove that modular symbols corresponding to a Hecke basis of weight 2 cusp forms are asymptotically jointly equidistributed mod $p$ while we allow restrictions on the location of the cusps.
+As an application, we obtain a residual equidistribution result for Dedekind sums.
+Furthermore, we calculate the variance of the distribution and show a surprising bias with connections to perturbation theory.
 Additionally, we prove the full conjecture in some particular cases using a connection to Eisenstein congruences.
-We also obtain residual equidistribution results for modular symbols where we order by the length of the corresponding geodesic.
-Finally, and most importantly, our methods generalise to equidistribution results for cohomology classes of finite volume quotients of $n$-dimensional hyperbolic space.
+Finally, our methods generalise to equidistribution results for cohomology classes of finite volume quotients of $n$-dimensional hyperbolic space.